sarvenazrobotics/avr-spi-7segment-driver/README.md

 | OE (Pin 13)  | GND        |
 | VCC (Pin 16) | +5V        |
 | GND (Pin 8)  | GND        |

+## Summary
+This project implements a 4-digit 7-segment display system controlled via the SPI protocol using an ATmega microcontroller.
+To reduce GPIO usage and improve scalability, two 74HC595 serial-in parallel-out shift registers are cascaded to control both segment lines and digit selection lines.

+The display module used is a 5641AS (Common Cathode) 4-digit 7-segment display.
+The first shift register drives the segment pins (A–G, DP), while the second shift register controls the digit cathodes.
+Communication between the microcontroller and the shift registers is handled using hardware SPI for efficient and high-speed data transfer.